-Actor, writer, director, producer.
-Born on July 6, 1946, in New York City.
-One of the most popular action stars of all time, Sylvester Stallone is best known for portraying two heroic characters on the big screen—boxer Rocky Balboa and Vietnam War veteran John Rambo.
+Actor, writer, director and producer Sylvester Stallone was born on July 6, 1946, in New York City.
+One of the most popular action stars of all time, Stallone is best known for portraying two heroic characters on the big screen—boxer Rocky Balboa and Vietnam War veteran John Rambo.
 His trademark droopy visage was the result of a forceps accident at the time of his birth.
 A nerve was severed in the accident, which also left him with slurred speech.

 In addition to acting, Stallone had an interest in writing.
 He created a screenplay about a rough-and-tumble thug who struggles for a chance to make it as a professional boxer.
 According to several reports, Stallone refused to sell the script unless he was allowed to star in it.
 Despite having a pregnant wife and little money in the bank, he held out until he found two producers, Irwin Winkler and Robert Chartoff, willing to let him play the lead.

 Released in 1976 and directed by John G. Avildsen, Rocky became a critical and commercial hit.
 The film went on to earn 10 Academy Award nominations, including nods for best actor, director and picture.
 Rocky faced stiff competition in the best picture category from such films as Taxi Driver, All the President’s Men and Network, but it proved to be the small film with a powerful punch and nabbed the coveted Oscar.
 The story of Rocky Balboa, the quintessential underdog, also struck a chord with moviegoers and earned the film more than $117 million at the box office.